deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “You appreciate that I can’t just take a nonhuman ship and integrate it into the fleet,” he said.
 “You have different doctrine, different weapons and tactics, there are - forgive me - *rafts* of security concerns involved… Frankly you haven’t delivered an exciting new addition to the fleet, you’ve brought me a flying headache.”

-“The *Racing Thunder*” is technological generations ahead of your ships,” Father Yefrig observed, clearly a touch offended.
+“The *Racing Thunder”* is technological generations ahead of your ships,” Father Yefrig observed, clearly a touch offended.
 The translator certainly thought so, giving him a tooth-grinding edge to his simulated English voice.

 “My dear chap, I don’t doubt that for a second,” Knight placated him.
 “But if… hmm…” he sipped his tea then hit on a useful analogy and put the cup down to deliver it.
 “If what we need is a spear, then you have brought me an excellent sword.
 For which I’m of course grateful, but...”